Debt Recovery Agency: Collection, Recovery, or Enforcement?

 How much do debt recovery agents charge?

-Commercial debt recovery agents in the UK typically charge 8 to 25 percent contingency on recovered sums, with the rate scaled to debt age and debtor location.
+Commercial debt recovery agents in the UK typically charge 8 to 25 percent contingency on recovered sums.
 Fixed-fee demand letters are in the GBP 150 to GBP 450 range.
-Retainer pricing for full ledger outsourcing is bespoke and usually only economic above ledger values of GBP 250,000 annual receivables at risk.

 When should a creditor escalate beyond the agency tier?